Plants and Horticulture

 The plant passport obligation extends to all "plants intended for planting".
 According to the EU definition, these are plants that can produce whole plants and are intended for that purpose.
 These plants must be planted out, replanted or remain planted.
 Everything that we now refer to as propagating material is included (including seeds), but also all "consumer" room, bedding and tub plants.
 There will be exceptions; for certain seeds and for sale directly to the non-commercial end user.

 The new plant passport has a fixed layout and must be arranged per smallest trading unit, such as: pot, tray or box.
 The information on the passport must be legible to the naked eye.
 You can issue plant passports yourself, but you must be authorised by the relevant Government body.

-A format has been established with the following fixed elements for the plant passport label printing:
+A format has been established with the following fixed elements:

 In the top left corner: the EU flag (in colour or black and white)